martinResearch/puzzleAI/README.md

 ## The Arcade Learning Environment

-the Arcade Learning Environment (ALE) is developed by Bellamare et. al. (Bellemare et al. 2013) and used by e.g. Google DeepMind (Mnih et al. 2015).
-ALE includes games from the Atari 2600 emulator, which are simple 2D arcade games with rudimentarygraphics.
-ALE controllers are given as input the raw screencapture and a score counter, and they must be able to indicate the set of buttons that determines the next action to make in the game.
+The Arcade Learning Environment (ALE) is developed by Bellamare et. al [45]and used by e.g. Google DeepMind.
+ALE includes games from the Atari 2600 emulator, which are simple 2D arcade games with rudimentary graphics.
+ALE controllers are given as input the raw screen capture and a score counter, and they must be able to indicate the set of buttons that determines the next action to make in the game.

 ## Some references